hapax/hapax.github.io/assets/problem-time.md

 #### Temporal solipsism

-Let's pause for a moment and untangle a common thread joining these ideas.
+Let's pause for a moment and untangle a common thread winding through these ideas.
 Presentism, free will, and growing blocks all represent a type of *solipsism*.